KYSR

 KYSR (98.7 FM) is a commercial radio station licensed to Los Angeles, California, and owned by iHeartMedia.
 KYSR broadcasts an alternative rock format and is the flagship station of The Woody Show.
-KYSR's studios are located in Burbank, while the transmitter resides in the Santa Monica Mountains on Briarcrest Peak in Beverly Hills.
-KYSR broadcasts using HD Radio technology; its HD-2 digital subchannel airs the sports radio programming of KLAC.
+KYSR's studios are located in Burbank, while the transmitter is in the Santa Monica Mountains on Briarcrest Peak in Beverly Hills.
+KYSR broadcasts using HD Radio technology; its HD-2 digital subchannel is currently broadcasting TikTok Radio.
 KYSR is also heard in the Antelope Valley on KSRY (103.1 FM) in Tehachapi.